Pongsit Kampee: Early life

 Pu Pongsit Kampee was born in Mueng district in Nongkhai province on May 2, 1967.
 He is the youngest son in his family and Mr. Somsak is his older brother and Mrs. Saowalak is his older sister.
 His father, Mr. Sutchai, is a carpenter and his mother Ms. Somphon, is a practical nurse.
 Both of them work at a hospital near their home.
 He attended kindergarten and primary education at the Wat Arun Rang Si School and was later educated at a lower secondary school at the Thep Witthayakhan School.
 Pongsit decided to study at the Thai-Germany Technical Institute in Khon Kaen province but he must have been disappointed because he did not pass the test.
-So he decided to study in North Eastern Technological college in Knon Kean province.
+So he decided to study in North Eastern Technological college in Khon Kaen province.
 One year later he applied to Thai-Germany Technical Institute again and this time he succeeded.
 While he studied he also joined the soccer team and practice his guitar skill.
 He also wrote a song by his own.
 At that time he had opportunities to join with a senior band name "retired" and that was first step to be musician in his life.